Yetzer hara

-The Jewish concept of the yetzer hara is similar to the Christian concept of a "sin nature" known as concupiscence, which is the tendency of humans to sin.
-However, concupiscence stems explicitly from original sin, while the yetzer hara is a natural part of God's creation.
+The Jewish concept of the yetzer hara is similar to the Christian notion of "fallenness" or a corrupted human nature, known in the Augustinian tradition as concupiscence, humanity's alienation from God and the image of God in oneself and others, resulting in spiritual ignorance and rebellion, the progressive loss of divine likeness, and a tendency to entertain evil thoughts and commit evil acts.
+However, the genesis of concupiscence is original or ancestral sin, whereas the yetzer hara is a natural aspect of God's creation.
+Also, in Judaism each person is said to also possess a yetzer hatov (good inclination) which balances the evil inclination.

 According to the Talmudic tractate Avot de-Rabbi Natan, a boy's evil inclination is greater than his good inclination until he turns 13 (bar mitzvah), at which point the good inclination is "born" and able to control his behavior.
 Moreover, the rabbis have stated: "The greater the man, the greater his [evil] inclination."

 Free will, and the choice between evil and good inclinations

-The underlying principle in Jewish thought states that each person — Jew and gentile alike — is born with both a good and an evil inclination.
+The underlying principle in Jewish thought states that each person—Jew and gentile alike—is born with both a good and an evil inclination.
 Possessing an evil inclination is considered neither bad nor abnormal.
-The problem, however, arises when one makes a willful choice to "cross over the line," and seeks to gratify his evil inclination, based on the prototypical models of right and wrong in the Hebrew Bible.
+The problem, however, arises when one makes a willful choice to "cross over the line," and seeks to gratify their evil inclination, based on the prototypical models of right and wrong in the Hebrew Bible.
 This notion is succinctly worded in the Babylonian Talmud: "Everything is determined by heaven, except one's fear of heaven," meaning, everything in a person's life is predetermined by God—except that person's choice to be either righteous or wicked, which is left to their free will.

-The Bible states that every person on some occasion succumbs to his evil inclination: "For there is not a righteous man upon earth, that doeth good, and sinneth not."
-The Talmud speaks of the difficulty in overcoming the evil inclination: “To what is it like, the evil inclination in man?
+The Bible states that every person on some occasion succumbs to their evil inclination: "For there is not a righteous man upon earth, that doeth good, and sinneth not."
+The Talmud speaks of the difficulty in overcoming the evil inclination: "To what is it like, the evil inclination in man?
 It is like a father who takes his small son, bathes him, douses him with perfume, combs his hair, dresses him up in his finest accoutrements, feeds him, gives him drink, places a bag of money around his neck, and then goes off and puts his son at the front door of a brothel.
-What can the boy do that he not sin?”
-In recognition of this difficulty, repentance (and in some cases, affliction) is said to atone for most sins, while the preponderance of good works keeps him within the general class of good men.
+What can the boy do that he not sin?"
+In recognition of this difficulty, repentance (and in some cases, affliction) is said to atone for most sins, while the preponderance of good works keeps one within the general class of good people.

-Maimonides gave instructions for how to view the Evil Inclination and ensuing hardships on that account:
+Maimonides gave instructions for how to view the evil inclination and ensuing hardships on that account: